 A horse that is withdrawn from a race before race day or on the day of a race.
 If a new market cannot be formed the existing market is subject to Rule 4 Deductions.

-A mathematical representation of the likelihood of an event taking placed expressed in decimal or fractional format which combined with the stake determine the profit and return.
+A mathematical representation of the likelihood of an event taking placed expressed in decimal or fractional format which combined with the stake determine the gain and return.

 The way in which the odds are expressed or displayed The most common formats are decimal or fractional odds but there are also American and Asian odds.